Alfred Marks

-Alfred Edward Marks OBE (born Alfred Edward Touchinsky; 28 January 1921 – 1 July 1996) was a British actor and comedian.
+Alfred Edward Marks (born Alfred Edward Touchinsky; 28 January 1921 – 1 July 1996) was a British actor and comedian.
 In his 60-year career, he played dramatic and comedy roles in numerous television programmes, stage shows and films.
 His self-titled television sketch show ran from 1956 to 1961.

 Biography

 Marks was born as Alfred Edward Touchinsky in Holborn, London, to Polish Jewish parents.
 He left Bell Lane School at 14 and started in entertainment at the Windmill Theatre.
 He then served in the RAF as a Flight Sergeant in the Middle East where he arranged concerts for servicemen.
 He also worked as an auctioneer and engineer.

 He started in variety at the Kilburn Empire in 1946, and his stage appearances included The Sunshine Boys and Fiddler on the Roof.
 He also did comedy work with Peter Sellers and Harry Secombe which later led to the formation (along with writer Spike Milligan) of The Goon Show, though Marks did not become a member.

 His films included The Frightened City, Scream and Scream Again and Our Miss Fred.
 His television show, Alfred Marks Time, ran for 6 years on ITV.
-He compered Sunday Night at the London Palladium and in 1966 he appeared as a narrator in five episodes of the BBC children's television show Jackanory.
-Marks also appeared in numerous other television programmes including The Good Old Days, The Sweeney, Blankety Blank, The Marti Caine Show, The Two Ronnies, The Generation Game, Lovejoy, Minder, Parkinson, The All New Alexei Sayle Show, The Persuaders! amongst others.
+He compèred Sunday Night at the London Palladium and in 1966 he appeared as a narrator in five episodes of the BBC children's television show Jackanory.
+Marks also appeared in numerous other television programmes including The Good Old Days, The Sweeney, Blankety Blank, The Marti Caine Show, The Two Ronnies, The Generation Game, Lovejoy, Minder, Parkinson, The All New Alexei Sayle Show, and The Persuaders! amongst others.